mtsolekas/corgan/README.md

 ## Install Instructions:
 - sudo make install

-This will install the corgan binary and its desktop file to their respective locations.
-Your contacts and schedule data are saved at
-$XDG\_DATA\_HOME/corgan/ which is by default ~/.local/share/corgan/.
+This will install the corgan binary, its desktop file and l10n file to their respective locations.
+Your contacts and schedule data are saved at $XDG\_DATA\_HOME/corgan/ which is by default ~/.local/share/corgan/.

 ## Uninstall Instructions:
 - sudo make uninstall

-While it will remove the installed binary and desktop file, your contacts and schedule data will persist, so you must remove them manually.
+While it will remove all files installed by **make install**, your contacts and schedule data will persist, so you must remove them manually.